mdxabu/Student-CRUD/README.md

 - Create a pull request against the main branch of this repository, describing your changes and the problem or feature you're addressing.

 # License
-This project is licensed under the MIT License, which means you are free to use, modify, and distribute it as you see fit.
-Please refer to the LICENSE file for more details.
+This project is licensed under the <a href="https://en.wikipedia.org//wiki/MIT_License">MIT License</a>, which means you are free to use, modify, and distribute it as you see fit.
+Please refer to the <a href="https://github.com/f-mohamed-abdullah/Student-CRUD/blob/main/LICENSE">LICENSE</a> file for more details.